Fermented Mushrooms with Garlic and Rosemary

 This method employs fermented sauerkraut brine (or any fermented vegetable brine; brine is the liquid in a jar of already fermented vegetables) and apple cider vinegar to ferment fresh vegetables.
 The wild heirloom cultures found in the fermented brine ferment the vegetables.

-This fermentation method is more similar to yogurt fermentation than to something like sauerkraut fermentation… and it’s very similar to refrigerator pickling but with beneficial microbes included.
+This fermentation method is more similar to yogurt fermentation than to something like sauerkraut fermentation… and it’s very similar to refrigerator pickling, but this recipe has beneficial microbes included.

 a view from the top, showing a wide mouth mason jar filled with fermenting mushrooms.